yamchips/next-app/Learning-notes.md

 Go to users/route.tsx file, change the static data to the data in database.
 Use findMany function to get all users.

 Go to users/[id]/route.tsx file, use findUnique to get user with given id.

+### Create data

+Go to users/route.tsx file, first we check whether the input email exists, if not, we create a new user object and return it.